-Join a community conversation about creative wellness and learn to fold an origami crane in the Health & Healing Area at the Common Ground Country Fair.
-The everyday creative things we do and love to do can benefit health and well-being.
+Join a community conversation about creative wellness and learn to fold an origami crane as a symbol for creativity taking flight The everyday creative things we do and love to do can benefit health and well-being.
 Laura Jaquays, founder of the nonprofit arts and healing organization Art HOPE, will share an innovative model for creative living and highlights from her new book.
-With the help of volunteers, she will teach participants to fold the traditional paper crane as a symbol to celebrate creativity taking flight.
+The program takes place n the Health & Healing Area at the Common Ground Country Fair.

-Paint, draw, color, and write in an open studio with art-in-residence Laura Jaquays.
-Enjoy learning simple watercolor techniques and basics of sketching and coloring.
-Participants can make affirmation cards or a creative wellness journal.
+Paint and draw in a relaxed open studio with friends and Art HOPE art-in-residence Laura Jaquays.
+Harvest your talents and enjoy learning simple watercolor techniques and the basics of sketching using models inspired by autumn fruits and flowers.
 Bring personal artwork and writing to share.
 Art materials will be provided.

 Simple Watercolors for Well-being provides a nurturing studio environment for adventurous painters at any age or skill level.
 Basic watercolor techniques are demonstrated by Laura Jaquays, a painter and the founder of Art HOPE, a nonprofit arts and healing organization.
 She leads an inspiring group conversation about painting and creating wellness.
 Drawing instruction is given to support class projects and on-going practice.
 Art materials are provided and good advice on how to simply start painting.
 Participants may bring their own materials and are encouraged to share artworks with the group.